pdebuyl/brownian_bug_fluid/README.md

 * `article` contains all files used to produce the manuscript of the article.
 * `code/simulation` contains the code for the simulations of the Brownian bug model.
 Output files are also stored in this folder.
 * `code/figure` contains the codes to produce figures shown in the article, as well as said figures.
-* `code/tests` provides the codes to run smaller (and therefore faster) simulations to enable the user to familiarize with the structure of the code.
+* `code/tests` provides the codes to run smaller (and therefore faster) simulations to enable the user to familiarize oneself with the structure of the code.

 ### Pre-requisites